OTC Medicine in Japan’s Drugstores (Part 2)

 Price: ¥1,780 (S$22.40)

-Purpose: For constipation, loose stools, indigestion, bloating, and those with trouble with stomach and intestines. etc. Also for people who require nutritional support for physical exhaustion, during and after illness, and before and after childbirth.
+Purpose: For constipation, loose stools, indigestion, bloating, and people with stomach and intestines issues. etc. Also for people who require nutritional support for physical exhaustion, during and after illness, and before and after childbirth.

 Instructions: 9 tablets per time for people above 15 years old, 3 times a day after meals.
 The tablets decrease with age.

-Verdict: It works for indigestion, but I wasn’t comfortable to eat 9 pills at one time.
+Verdict: It works for indigestion, but I wasn’t comfortable eating 9 pills at one time.
 And perhaps that’s why they made the taste nice, it reminded me of Horlicks.

 For more about the product, visit www.wakamoto-pharm.co.jp/english/product/index.html

-p.s.
-Another highly raved product to ease constipation are these by taisho, www.taisho.co.jp/colac/menu01.html – from the light purple box for first-timers of laxative to the pink box for chronic constipation.
-Google translate the webpage to get an idea.
+P.S.
+Other highly raved products to ease constipation are these products by Taisho, www.taisho.co.jp/colac/menu01.html – from the light purple box for first-timers of laxative to the pink box for chronic constipation.
+Google Translate the webpage to get an idea.
 I couldn’t find this while I was there, so can’t comment much.

 Eve A